Inklingo

 nounA2general

-Use 'crucero' for a place where paths cross, particularly a major intersection, or in architecture for the space where the nave and transept meet in a church.
-It can also refer to a type of ship or aircraft.
+Use 'crucero' for a place where paths cross, especially a major intersection, or in architecture for the crossing point in a church.

 A simple aerial depiction of two asphalt roads crossing each other perpendicularly, forming a clear four-way intersection.